 Exploratory, descriptive and causal research

-The design of a market research program is also dictated by how much information is already known and the actions the decision makers will take after obtaining the results of the research.
+The design of a market research program is also dictated by how much information is already known.
+As well as the actions the decision makers will take after obtaining the results of the research.

 Exploratory research involves collecting information informally to gain insights into some aspect of marketing or trade.
 It is helpful in breaking very broad research problem statements into smaller and more manageable statements.
 For example, researchers might visit a potential international market to investigate consumer attitudes.
 Exploratory research projects often provide a basis for further research and usually involve gathering qualitative information.

-Descriptive research is more structured than exploratory research and involves gathering information about a market to explain the current market condition, current demographics or a current business problem.
-It is often used to measure the frequency with which something happens or to compare market variables and is useful in establishing what is real, rather than what is assumed.
+Descriptive research is more structured than exploratory research.
+It involves gathering information about a market to explain the current market condition, current demographics or a current business problem.
+It’s also useful in establishing what is real, rather than what is assumed.

 For example, a company considering exporting to Japan might have heard about new regulations regarding wood packaging material.
 Descriptive research could identify the regulations and any necessary certifications required.